sagi-z/CanvasCV/doxygen_in/tut_screentext.md

 * All widgets have a static create methods, which is the only way to create them.
 * The canvascv::Text::create() will return a shared_ptr<Text> instance, which you don't have to keep since another one is kept by the canvascv::Layout.
 * There are many Colors constants to choose from, see canvascv::Colors.
-* The canvascv::Widget::setLocation() gives specific XY postion, but a canvascv::HorizontalLayout could help us put this in the CENTER.
+* The canvascv::Widget::setLocation() gives specific XY postion, but a canvascv::HorizontalLayout could help us put this in the *CENTER*.
 * When executed with a path to an image, this gives you (depends on your image):
 @image html tut_text.jpg
 <BR>